Sexual violence in the Algerian War

 An Algerian woman sexually abused by the French army.
 French soldiers often took pictures of their victims to humiliate them further.

 Sexual violence in the Algerian War was committed by the French Army against both FLN/ALN members and Algerian civilians.
 Victims included men, women, and even children.
 In contrast to torture, which has been extensively documented and studied by historians, sexual violence has remained for a long time a taboo subject, for both Algerian and French sides.
 It was not until the early 2000s that the subject was approached by historians and journalists.
 This effort has been limited by the scarcity of archives related to sexual violence, as well as the lack of testimonials of either the victims or the authors of crimes.

 Background

 After the start of the Algerian War in 1954, women played an increasingly important role in the operations carried out against the French army in Algeria.
 Consequently, the French authorities ordered soldiers to start paying closer attention to the actions of Algerian women, who became subject to arrest and interrogation under the suspicion of aiding the FLN revolutionaries.
 By 1959, the violence against Algerian women became more generalized, including imprisonment, torture, and summary executions.
 The violence against arrested women could be sexualized, including verifying their genital parts to confirm their identity as females, and specifically targeting genital parts during torture.
-Sexual violence included rape, which was at that time officially banned and sanctioned by the French army.
-However, French soldiers who committed rape were rarely sanctioned by the authorities.
+Sexual violence included rape, which was at that time officially banned by the French army.
+However, French soldiers who committed rape rarely faced sanctions from the authorities.